runicscribe/worldbuilding-docs/dae-machina/culture/individuals/aeljinn.md

 **Description:**

 Dark, brown-grey skin, bald, and androgynous.
 Indeterminate Age.
 Mineral veins show through their few wrinkles.
 Nails appear to be made of polished gold.
-Looks otherwise human.
+Looks otherwise human, though their skin is hard as stone to the touch.

 (One of) the only founders to remain an active leader of the 'jinn through their entire history.
 Currently resides in New Aelmos as the nominal monarch of all 'jinn.
 Patron of Earth.